Fall Fishing

 When Does Fall Fishing Start

 These very changes are all triggered by water temperature.
 As the days get shorter, the nights get longer and colder.
 The sun isn’t as powerful as it was in late July.
 The water temperature slowly starts to decline.
-By water temperature, we refer to the upper layer of a lake.
+By water temps, we refer to the upper layer of a lake.
 Therefore, when the water drops below 21 degrees Celsius, your fall fishing season is about to start.

 4 Degrees Celsius

-In the winter, when a lake is covered by ice, the upper layer is also 4 degrees.
+In the winter months, when a lake is covered by ice, the upper layer is also 4 degrees.
 As the ice melts in the spring, the sun warms up the upper layer, peaking sometime in August or September.
 This process then reverses until the lake’s surface freezes again in the winter.

 Water Layers Don’t Mix!